 Within the Comenius3 action the European Collaborative Learning ECOLE -network was created in 2001, in which is built both on ESP-experiences and expertise, and on Comenius best practices.
 Its aims focussed on making available web-based content for computer supported collaborative learning projects, e-learning courses for teachers’ professional development, information on new ICT-tools and electronic learning environments, and support for transforming Comenius projects into interactive electronic collaboration projects.

 The theme of the network is ‘Educational Use of ICT’.
 ECOLE has one sister-network in this thematic area, the COMP@CT network.
 Comp@ct (Comenius Multimedia Projects and Communication Technologies) is an educational network supported by the European Commission under the 2001–2004 Socrates programme.

 Its purpose is to help Comenius schools in their ICT-related project activities.
 Comp@ct has strong roots in this area as a result of experience gained from the CoMuNet and PICT thematic networks in a previous phase of activity since 1996.

 By the end of 2004 ESP, ECOLE and Comp@ct faced the challenge of how to create a new larger collaborative open network organisation to which everyone can belong.
 Thus in March 2005 the different activities within ESP, ECOLE and COMP@CT were joined in a new international Association: the European Schools Project Association or ESP Association in short.

 This Association has as aims to keep on improving learning, teaching and schools with the use of ICT by supporting mutual learning of pupils, students, teachers, educators, researchers within a virtual community.

 The 25th year Anniversary book – issued in 2011, and composed by our honorary members Kirsten Anttila and Mogens Eriksen – will give you a very good impression.
-If you would like to have this book, please go to the members page where you will find a pdf version of this book.
+You can find here a pdf version of this book.